Vasissualiyp/arxiv-scraper/README.md

 # ArXiv Abstract Scraper and Compiler

-This script is designed to efficiently gather abstracts of the latest arXiv papers, filtering them based on topics relevant to your specific field of interest.
+This script automates the process of scraping the newest arXiv papers' abstracts based on topics relevant to your chosen field.
 The relevance of papers is determined using the ChatGPT API.
-This tool compiles the selected abstracts into a single LaTeX document, streamlining your research process by providing you with information that is directly pertinent to your area of study.
+It then compiles these abstracts into a single LaTeX document, streamlining access to information pertinent to your research area.

 ## Installation

 ### Prerequisites
 - Python installed with pip
-- A valid OpenAI API key for accessing the ChatGPT API
+- An OpenAI API key for accessing the ChatGPT API

-### Steps
+### Setup
-1. Obtain your OpenAI API key.
-Instructions can be found [here](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/).
+1. Obtain an OpenAI API key following instructions [here](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/).
-2. Execute the setup script by running:
+2. Run the setup script:
 `setup.sh`
-This script will guide you through the necessary steps, including entering your OpenAI API key, creating a Python virtual environment, and installing all required Python libraries.
+This script sets up the environment, asks for your OpenAI API key, and installs necessary Python libraries.

 ## Execution

-To run the script, execute the following command:
+To manually run the script, execute:
 `run.sh`
-This command initiates the process of scraping arXiv for paper titles, using ChatGPT to identify papers relevant to your specified topics, extracting their abstracts, and compiling them into a LaTeX document.
-The document is then saved in the `workdir` directory, after which it is transferred to a user-specified folder.
+This script scrapes arXiv for paper titles, uses ChatGPT to identify relevant papers, extracts their abstracts, and compiles them into a LaTeX document in `workdir`.

+## Automated Daily Execution

+During setup, you can opt to schedule `run.sh` to execute daily at a specified time.
+This is done through cron, a time-based job scheduler in Unix-like operating systems.
+If you choose this option, the script will prompt you to specify the time for daily execution in HH:MM format.
+This feature is especially useful if the script is deployed on a server.

 ## Configuration

-Customize your experience by modifying the `config.ini` file located in the `config` folder.
-Important details:
+Edit the `config.ini` file in the `config` folder to customize settings:
-- `TopicsFile` and `TemplateTex` must reside in the `config` folder.
+- `TopicsFile` and `TemplateTex` should be in the `config` folder.
-- All other files will be stored in the `workdir` folder.
+- Other files will be in the `workdir` folder.
-- The `config.ini` file allows you to specify the arXiv section of interest.
-The default is astrophysics (astro-ph).
-- You can modify your topics of interest in `topics.txt` (located in the `config` folder), or any file specified in `config.ini`.
-The default topics include early stars and hydro simulations.
+- Change the arXiv section (default is astrophysics, astro-ph) and topics of interest in `topics.txt` or the specified file in `config.ini`.